aicuriousminds/aicuriousminds/README.md

 This GitHub repository serves as a central hub for our dynamic and inclusive community.
 Here, you'll find cutting-edge projects, resources, and collaborative initiatives across various AI domains.
 Our global membership is at the forefront of exchanging knowledge and fostering a rich, collaborative environment.

 ### Our Mission 🎯
-We aim to empower humanity for the AI-driven future, paving the way for harmonious symbiosis between humans and machines.
+We aim to empowering humanity for the AI-driven future, paving the way for harmonious symbiosis between humans and machines.

 ### Our Values 🌱